rust-console/gba/book/src-bak/02-bios.md

 ## Inline ASM

-**Fair Warning:** Inline asm is one of the least stable parts of Rust overall, and if you write bad things you can trigger internal compiler errors and panics and crashes and make LLVM choke and die without explanation.
-If you write some inline asm and then suddenly your program suddenly stops compiling without explanation, try commenting out that whole inline asm use and see if it's causing the problem.
-Double check that you've written every single part of the asm call absolutely correctly, etc, etc.

-**Bonus Warning:** The general information that follows regarding the asm macro is consistent from system to system, but specific information about register names, register quantities, asm instruction argument ordering, and so on is specific to ARM on the GBA.
+**Fair Warning:** The general information that follows regarding the asm macro is consistent from system to system, but specific information about register names, register quantities, asm instruction argument ordering, and so on is specific to ARM on the GBA.
 If you're programming for any other device you'll